 Now that we’re celebrating the Epic of Evolution, let’s keep the party going.

-But we are at a crossroads.
-We know that overpopulation leads to harsh competition for sparse resources and potentially death.
+We know that we are at a crossroads. to harsh competition for sparse resources and potentially death.
+Test tubes of bacteria can quickly overgrow die in their own waste.
 We know that the earth’s climate has changed over time, resulting in mass extinctions.
-Furthermore, we know that the Earth’s climate is currently warming and there is abundant evidence that human activity may be responsible for this rapid change.
+Furthermore, we know that Earth’s climate is currently warming.
+We know that part of this warming is due to natural cycles.
+We also have abundant evidence that human activity may be responsible for some of this change.

 We Are Stewards

-Because we humans are the most conscious creatures on Earth, we have dominion over it, with the power to destroy and the power to sustain.
-The power to sustain only comes with the understanding of how interdependent all life is.
+Because we humans are the most conscious creatures on Earth, we have dominion over it, with the power to destroy, the power to sustain, and the power to create paradise on Earth.
+The power to create only comes with an understanding of how the Epic of Evolution works.

 The Epic of Evolution gives us a greater appreciation for our Earth and how it and its interrelated creatures came to be.
 The growing understanding naturally leads to greater respect and care for the world.

-The broad view of history and evolution gives us a sense of possibility for the future.
-We can convert to non-polluting sources of renewable energy.
-We can end war, and we can make poverty history.
+The broad view of evolution gives us a sense of possibility for the future.
+We are converting to non-polluting sources of renewable energy.
+We are ending war.
+We are making poverty history.

 The singer Bono is one of many at the forefront of a (r)evolution: ending crushing poverty on Earth.
 Although this challenge is even more ambitious than the sending people to the moon, its rewards are so much greater.
-We can do this, just as we are ridding the world of small pox, slavery, and discrimination based on gender, race or religion.
+We have had made great progress.

 People with extraordinary vision, determination and effective application of resources are making Bono’s dream a reality.
 Bill and Melinda Gates are working to eliminate malaria from the world.
 Oprah is using her platform to educate her massive audience about this project.
 And millions of people from around the world are volunteering their time and money to help make poverty history.